Bung Bong: Railway

 Bung Bong is on the Avoca railway line, to the north of the locality, where ballast was loaded from nearby basalt quarries.
-There was a Post Office at the Bung Bong station which opened in October 1877 and closed in June 1940.
+There was a post office at the Bung Bong railway station which opened in October 1877 and closed in June 1940.

 In 2017, there was a proposal to link Mildura to Portland with standard gauge track to carry grain and mineral sands.
 This upgrade would include the Maryborough to Ararat section of the line, past the site of the disused Bung Bong station.
 Community action has been successful in keeping a railway level crossing on a key arterial road open, after commencement of the new rail link.

 The Avoca line was reopened in 2018 after being rebuilt as part of the Murray Basin Rail Project, which also extended the reach of the standard gauge network in Victoria.

 Schools

 There was a Primary School (No. 1056) at Bung Bong which operated on the same block as the Church of England between 1872 and 1921.

 Approximately 5 km south of Bung Bong, on the Moore's Flat Road, is the now abandoned locality of Moore's Flat.
 There was a Moore's Flat Primary School (No. 1575).